Markkimotho/Markkimotho/README.md

 - 👋 Hi, I’m @Markkimotho
-- 👀 I’m interested in Computer Networks, CyberSecurity, and Python and Javascript programming languages
+- 👀 I’m interested in Computer Networks, CyberSecurity, and Software Engineering
-- 🌱 I’m currently learning Automating systems using python.
+- 🌱 I’m currently learning Software Engineering.
-- 💞️ I’m looking to collaborate on projects involving Python and Javascript programming languages
+- 💞️ I’m looking to collaborate on projects that will revolutionalize the world, open source or company proprietary.
 - 📫 How to reach me; Email-- kimothomark93@gmail.com

 <!---